 - In a saucepan, add all ingredients except diced pear.
 Place pan over medium-high heat and cook for 4 minutes, until you hear cranberries begin to pop.

 - Stir sauce and reduce heat to medium.
-Cook for 3 minutes and turn off heat.
+Cook for 3 minutes and turn off heat and stir in pear.
 Let sauce rest in pan for 5 minutes.